datopia/pixyll/_posts/2018-11-03-blockchain-information-system.md

 <div class="footnote">
 <span class="small">
-<sup>1</sup> By, say, performing on-chain evaluation atop an emulation of
+<sup>1</sup> By, say, emulating "mutable cell" storage semantics in on-chain compuation protocols, surfacing only the most recently committed value for each cell &mdash; requiring that histories be
-mutable-cell semantics, in which we obscure all but the most recently committed values &mdash; requiring that histories be maintained explicitly, expensively, and in inefficiently interrogable data structures.</span>
+maintained explicitly, expensively, and in data structures immune to efficient or expressive interrogation.</span>
 </div>